ubuntu-mate/ubuntu-mate.org/pages/raspberry-pi.md

   * [Spindle](https://github.com/RPi-Distro/spindle) - a tool to help spin distribution images

 ## Changes

+### 2016-02-27 - Ubuntu MATE 15.10.3 for Raspbery Pi 2 and Raspberry Pi 3

+  * Added support for Raspberry Pi 3 integrated Wifi.
+  * Updated BlueZ 5.35 with patch to support the Raspberry Pi 3 integrated Bluetooth.
+    * Support for the integrated Raspberry Pi 3 Bluetooth is not working, but we hope to have it sorted soon.

+### 2016-02-26 - Ubuntu MATE 15.10.2 for Raspbery Pi 2 and Raspberry Pi 3 (internal testing build)

+  * Added support for Raspberry Pi 3.
+    * No Raspberry Pi 3 integrated Wifi or Bluetooth support.
+  * Updated to Linux 4.1.18.
+  * Updated all packages from the Ubuntu 15.10 archive.
+  * Fixed an issue where the SSH host keys were not all removed.

 ### 2015-12-21 - Ubuntu MATE 15.10.1 for Raspbery Pi 2 Update